cloudControl/documentation/Add-on Documentation/Performance & Monitoring/Exceptiontrap.md

 ## Using with Rails 2.3+, Rails 3 and Rails 4

 You can find the documentation on our [Exceptiontrap Gem](https://github.com/itmLABS/exceptiontrap) GitHub page.
-The api key is already set in the CloudControl environment.
+The api key is already set in the cloudControl environment.
 So you can just use "cloudcontrol" as the api key string while generating the exceptiontrap config file.

 ## Using with PHP, Zend Framework & other frameworks